McChuck05/OISC2bis/README.md

     ZERO         automatically created word containing 0
     &            negative and pointer (parser internal use)

-    /sub can be called with 1 or 2 words
-        X Y      [Y] = [Y] - [X]
+    /sub can be called with 1 or 2 words (and still works without the '/sub') X Y      [Y] = [Y] - [X]
         X        [X] = 0
     /call, /jump and /relj can be called with 1 or 2 words.
 Branching to a negative address will halt.